-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2021 admissions:

-TOTAL

-Is your waiting list ranked?

-If yes, do you release that information to students?
-Do you release that information to sch nool counselors?
+WAITING LIST TOTAL Number of qualified applicants offered a place on wai Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waiting list ranked?
+Yes No If yes, do you release that information to students?
+Do you release that information to school counselors?

-Yes No

-No